Burglar alarms and home security

 CCTV and privacy

 If you’re thinking of getting a home CCTV system for the outside of your property, you must comply with privacy laws.
-This means making sure that your cameras aren’t pointed at public space or other people’s houses or gardens.
+This means making sure that your cameras aren’t pointed at public spaces, or other people’s houses or gardens.

 It’s a good idea to discuss any CCTV plans with your neighbours first – some Which? members told us that they share a system with their neighbours, which might be one way to cut costs.